CodigoSur/cyclope/README.rst

 3. Content editors:

-    Can create content and categories via a customized Django admin interface, integrating the different content types and collections available in the website.
+    Can create content and categories via a customized Django admin interface, integrating the different content types and https://github.com/CodigoSur/cyclope/edit/development/README.rstcollections available in the website.

 Installation